Facet Joint Injections

 Next, the physician will numb a small area of skin with numbing medicine (anesthetic) which stings briefly.

-Next, the physician will use x-ray guidance to direct a very small needle into the joint, then inject several drops of contrast dye will be injected to confirm that the medicine only goes into the joint.
+Next, the physician will use x-ray guidance to direct a very small needle into the joint, then several drops of contrast dye will be injected to confirm that the medicine only goes into the joint.

 A small mixture of numbing medicine (anesthetic) and anti-inflammatory cortisone will then be slowly injected into the joint(s).